bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 - Migrated pdf-export.js service to TypeScript with proper interfaces for PDF options and libraries
 - Migrated content-loader.js service to TypeScript with appropriate element type casting and interface definitions
 - Migrated progress-tracker.js service to TypeScript with interfaces for progress data and proper event handler typing
+- Migrated offline.js service to TypeScript with proper interfaces for cache statistics and cached pages

 ## Conclusion

-The TypeScript migration for the Steam Deck DUB Edition codebase is now nearing completion!
-All components, utility functions, and most service modules have been successfully migrated.
+The TypeScript migration for the Steam Deck DUB Edition codebase is now complete!
+All components, utility functions, and service modules have been successfully migrated.
 The project now benefits from enhanced type safety, better IDE support, and improved maintainability.

 Special attention was given to:
 - Creating comprehensive type definitions for all modules